github/licensed-ci/README.md

 ![test](https://github.com/jonabc/licensed-ci/workflows/Test/badge.svg)

-Runs a [github/licensed](https://github.com/github/licensed) CI workflow.
+A GitHub Action to run [github/licensed](https://github.com/github/licensed) in a CI workflow.

 1. Run a workflow to update cached dependency metadata using `licensed cache` and push updates to GitHub
-1. Run `licensed status` to check that license data is available, known, up to date and valid for all dependencies
+2. Run `licensed status` to check that license data is available, known, up to date and valid for all dependencies
    - Status check failures will cause the step to fail, allowing examination and further updates to the code (if needed).

 ## Available Workflows